 Temperature RH wrt H 2 O(liq) RH wrt H 2 O(ice)

 0°C 100% 100%

-- 5°C 100% 105%
+-05°C 100% 105%

 -10°C 100% 110%

 -15°C 100% 115%

 -20°C 100% 121%

-Note that since $RH = e/e_s$, if e_s is made smaller, RH increases.
+Note that since $RH = e/e_s$ , if $e_s$ is made smaller, RH increases.

 The air reaches saturation and some of the resulting droplets will come in contact with freezing nuclei (assuming they have reached the activation temperature).
 We will now have a combination of ice crystals and supercooled water droplets.
 From the perspective of the supercooled droplets, the air is in equilibrium at saturation, but from the perspective of the ice crystals, the air is supersaturated.
-Therefore, water vapor will deposit on (deposition) the ice crystals.
-Since the amount of water vapor in the air has decreased, and to the perspective of the supercooled water will evaporate until the air once again reaches saturation.
+Therefore, water vapor will deposit (or sublimate) on the ice crystals.
+Since the amount of water vapor in the air has decreased, and to the perspective of the supercooled water droplet, the air is subsaturated, the supercooled water will evaporate until the air once again reaches saturation.
 The process then continues.
-In a cloud, when temperatures are warmed than -10° C, almost all of the water is liquid.
-When temperatures are colder than -40° C, all of the cloud is ice crystals.
-It is when the temperature falls in between -10° C and -40° C that both liquid and frozen water exist.
+In a cloud, when temperatures are warmed than -10°C, almost all of the water is liquid.
+When temperatures are colder than -40°C, all of the cloud is ice crystals.
+It is when the temperature falls in between $-10^{\circ}$ C and $-40^{\circ}$ C that both liquid and frozen water exist.
 The Bergeron process results in growth of the ice crystals by deposition (or sublimation) at the expense of the supercooled water droplets.